jimsy3/MH-Z14A/README.md

 # MH-Z14A
-simple output to Wemos D1 R2 serial monitor
+simple output to Wemos D1 R2 serial monitor (0-5000ppm version)

 Sensor's pad6 goes to pin D3(gpio0) on the Wemos D1 board.